utsa-lib-cedish/mapbox-layers/README.md

 export default App;
 ```

-Back in our Dropdown component, we'll receive the `options` and `id` props from its parent component, App.
-Then we'll create a very basic jsx return for our component.
+Back in our Dropdown component, we'll receive the `options` and `id` props from its parent component.
+Then we'll create the basic outline of our JSX return.

 `Dropdown.jsx`:
 ```jsx